Likelihood-Based Diverse Sampling for Trajectory Forecasting: Experiments

 Next, we find that \textbf{Ours w.~Rec} also reduces performance.
-This result demonstrates that leveraging the flow model's exact likelihood computation (i.e., having DSF directly optimize for likelihood) leads to better accuracy. \osbert{I'm not sure what it means to treat flow models like VAEs; even in VAEs, it would probably be better to optimize likelihood.} Finally, \textbf{Ours w.~meanDiv} significantly reduces overall performance---the prediction error increases two-fold while the diversity metrics collapse.
+This result demonstrates that leveraging the generative model's likelihood better captures the ground truth trajectory future.
+Finally, \textbf{Ours w.~meanDiv} significantly reduces overall performance---the prediction error increases two-fold while the diversity metrics collapse.
 This result demonstrates the importance of using the more robust minimum diversity metric compared to the mean diversity in the objective.
 In particular, the mean diversity does not penalize the degenerate case where most of the forecasts collapse to one trajectory, but one outlier forecast is very distant from the others.

-Together, these ablations all validate the key design choices in DSF.
-We include additional ablation studies assessing DSF's sensitivity to the quality of the underlying model as well as its training stability in Appendix \ref{appendix:additional-ablation-results}.
+Together, these ablations all validate the key design choices in LDS.
+We include additional ablation studies assessing LDS's sensitivity to the pre-trained model, dependence on $\epsilon$, and its training stability in Appendix \ref{appendix:additional-ablation-results}.

 Finally, we have set the number of modes $K$ based on predefined metrics for each dataset.
-However, this choice may not always be easy to make, and Appendix \ref{appendix:additional-ablation-results} discusses failures due to mismatched $K$.
+However, this choice may not always be easy to make in practice.
+In general, a good strategy is to select a $K$ large enough and then discard samples based on ascending likelihood.
+Because LDS exhibits mode-seeking behavior, a large $K$ will likely ensure that the modes are included in the samples.
+Then, we can use likelihood as a reasonable proxy for the plausibility of each sample to guide the discarding process.
+In Appendix \ref{appendix:additional-ablation-results}, we illustrate an example of selecting a $K$ larger than the number of modes and discuss potential pitfalls.